EDUCATION & PROFESSIONAL START

 Since that time, she has split her focus between being a Relationship Translator for couples at all stages of commitment and partnering in the deep dive healing work with those recovering from sexual trauma.

 Group therapy provides space to practice relating.
-Since she believes that everyone could have benefitted from Relationship Class amongst all the math and history, Claire is glad to provide a long term Process group.
-In addition, an Advanced Sexual Trauma group, as well as a bookclub/solo study style support group for sexual trauma.
+Prior to the beginning of the pandemic, since she believes that everyone could have benefitted from Relationship Class amongst all the math and history, Claire offered a long term Process group.
+In also, an Advanced Sexual Trauma group, as well as a bookclub/solo study style support group for sexual trauma.
+As of late 2022, she has moved to San Diego, California and expanded group services for those healing from sexual trauma into the TEAL Trauma Groups available online.
+She also co-owns the company RESET trauma unstuck which is set to launch The F O F Podcast in 2023 connecting survivors to resources throughout the United States and internationally.

 Her work in corrections at the start of her career fueled her passion for assisting all people to raise their awareness of how to better care for themselves, to reduce the stigma of mental illness, and to slow down generational traumas.